 World Language courses help students read, write, speak, and listen for meaning through simple narratives, regular writing and speaking challenges, and games.

 Art introduces students to great works of art from different cultures and eras, while engaging them in creative activity.
 Students learn the elements of art; study important paintings, sculpture, and architecture; and explore different artistic movements, then create their own works of art, such as mobiles, collages, and stained glass.

 This program helps students train their ears, voices, and bodies in the fundamental building blocks of music.
-Our Music Placement Chart will help you determine the right music course level for your child.

 Movement is critical to all aspects of a child's growth and development.
 Physical education provides unique learning opportunities for students to acquire knowledge, skills, fitness, and attitudes to enhance their quality of life through physical activity.